 Want to Join?

-The best way of contacting us is to turn up at the Chapel (our hut) on one of our monthly meetings usually the first Friday evening of each month - check the Event Calendar for the next meeting.
+The best way to meet us is to turn up at the Chapel (our hut) on one of our bi-monthly meetings (usually the first Friday evening of the month of the meeting) - check the Event Calendar for the next meeting.
 The evening usually finishes with a beer in a local pub afterwards.
-If you would prefer, contact Jess Stirrups, the Membership Secretary: firstname.lastname@example.org who will arrange for someone to meet you prior to the meeting.
+If you prefer, contact Phil Wolstenholme, the Membership Secretary: firstname.lastname@example.org who will arrange for someone to meet you prior to the meeting.

 One of the attractions of caving, potholing and exploration of abandoned mines is its adventurous nature.
 The accident rate in caving is thankfully low, but from time to time, serious, and occasionally fatal accidents do occur.
 It is therefore important that beginners who are interested in caving are aware of and accept the element of risk, and take full responsibility for their own actions.
 Novice cavers wishing to join the club will always be accompanied by more experienced members, who will be able to advise on how to approach particular features or scenarios underground, and make judgements on the capabilities of the team.
 Allowances will always be made for inexperience.